WAGMIFund01/wagmi-crypto-manager-v2/docs/interactive-regeneration-test-plan.md

 **Expected:**
 - ✅ AI responds discussing HOW to make it succinct (e.g., "I would shorten the Executive Summary by focusing on...")
 - ✅ AI does NOT output full report in chat
-- ✅ AI asks: "Would you like me to refine this further, or shall I update the draft?"
+- ✅ AI mentions: "When you're ready, just say 'refresh draft' to apply these changes."
-- ✅ `suggestRegeneration` triggered (check network tab)
+- ✅ Draft is NOT updated yet (user has control)

 **Actual test on your system:**
 ```